aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/lib/php/pecl/20180731/xdebug.so`

+To show the value of pecl extension directory setting in the php.ini file , you can run the following:

+`pecl config-get ext_dir`

-It may appear that the extensions are also installed in `/usr/local/Cellar/php/7.3.5/pecl/20180731/` as well, but that is because `/usr/local/Cellar/php/7.3.5/pecl/` is a symlink to `/usr/local/lib/php/pecl/`.
+> Note: It may appear that the php extensions are also installed in `/usr/local/Cellar/php/7.3.5/pecl/20180731/`, but that is because `/usr/local/Cellar/php/7.3.5/pecl/` is a symlink to `/usr/local/lib/php/pecl/`.

 ## How php detects pecl installed extensions